 In my late 20’s I moved back to the UK where my daughter was born.
 I qualified as a secondary school teacher and sort of settled down but travel was a major part of our life and every opportunity we travelled.

 We explored France, Malta, the UK, South Africa and Botswana together.
 And we had fun!
-Those years were different – as a single parent your priorities change and travel had to fit around school holidays for us both!
+Those years were different – as a solo parent your priorities change and travel had to fit around school holidays for us both!

 In my 40’s I continued to travel either solo (London to Zurich by train in a day) with my daughter (her 18th birthday present a trip to NYC) or my husband (a 40th birthday visit to Amsterdam) or on some occasions as a family (Canada/USA/Singapore/Australia).

 My daughter is now grown up and studying a PhD at university but I achieved my aim of showing her the world.
 By her 19th birthday she had been to Europe, Africa, Asia, North America and Australia.